decentralized-identity/sidetree/README.md

 Our reference implementation of the blockchain service is based on bitcored.
 Here is the list of instructions to deploy Sidetree's blockchain service on your node.

 - Install a Bitcored full node using instructions at [this link](https://bitcore.io/guides/full-node).
-We reproduce them below since we run bitcored with node v9:
+We reproduce their instructions below since we run bitcored with node v9 rather than v4:

   - Install node version manager (NVM) by following instructions at [this link](https://github.com/creationix/nvm#install-script).
   - Install node v9 by using: